beiju/mmoldb/readme.md

 1. Open the devcontainer from `.devcontainer/devcontainer.json`.
 This should start the db container and the app devcontainer.
-2. Within the app devcontainer, run the mmmodb `cargo` target.
+2. Within the app devcontainer, run the `mmmodb-app` target within the `mmoldb-app` package.
+This starts the web front-end.
+3. Within the app devcontainer, run the `mmmodb-ingest` target within the `mmoldb-ingest` package.
+This starts the ingest task.

 #### Updating MMOLDB for the pure docker-compose setup